teamjar/Capstone/planning/project_proposal.md

 What similar apps and websites?
 How will your project stand out from these other websites?

+Calorie Tracker
+Acorn(s)

 ## Open Questions

 What questions do you still have?
 What topics do you need to research more for your project?

+Do we want to include stocks/marketing?

+How will we ensure the security and privacy of user data?

+What are the key features and functionalities that should be included in a financial app to ensure a seamless user experience?